igor-bulygin/tdvs-gthb/docs/tags.md

 	//
 	// * "value" won't exist.
 	//
-	// * A key called "metric_units" will be created.
+	// * A key called "metric_type" will be created.
 Check the constants
-	// in MetricUnit model for all the valid values for this.
+	// in MetricType model for all the valid values for this.
 	//
 	// * A key called "type" will be created.
 Check the constants in
 	// TagOption model for all the valid values for this.